Numerical Functional Analysis (7.5hp)

 Written assignment: hand in solutions to at least one of the exercises in boldface in each group of the list (= each section of Chap.
 1).
 The minimum total is thus 6 exercises.
 Hand in your solutions at the second meeting.

-This course is an introduction to Functional Analysis with a particular emphasis on constructs and results that connect in various ways to Numerical Analysis.
+This course is an introduction to Functional Analysis with a particular emphasis on constructs and results that connect in various ways to solving numerical and computational problems.
 Hence the name Numerical Functional Analysis!

-- Reading course with about 5 meetings in the form of short lectures and discussions
+- Reading course with 5 seminars in the form of theory expositions and discussions

-- 1 a bit more "in-depth" written assignment, (come up with your own suggestion if you like), written and corrected/criticized by others (you write one, and you give feedback to 2 other)
+- 1 a bit more "in-depth" written assignment, (come up with your own suggestion if you like), written and corrected/reviewed by others (you write one, and you give feedback to 2)

-This is the first time this course is given.
+This is the third time this course is given.
 Your continuous feedback will be very much appreciated.
 Thank you!